MaximilianKohler/HumanMicrobiome/README.md

 Testing a [port from Reddit](https://old.reddit.com/r/HumanMicrobiome/wiki/) due to [a variety of problems with Reddit](https://archive.fo/jzTPu).
 Github wikis seem to have all the necessary & desirable functionality so for now it doesn't seem worth it to create another website just to get a shorter URL.
 But I'm open to the idea, and open to the idea of moving away from reddit subs.

+I've registered 3 domains that can be used to link to this wiki easier: humanmicrobiomewiki.com humanmicrobiome.info humanmicrobiome.wiki

+You can use humanmicrobiome.wiki/FMT to get to the FMT page for example.

 [Intro Page](https://github.com/MaximilianKohler/HumanMicrobiome/wiki/Intro).